-Use of Initial Proceeds of 2002 Bonds
+Use of Initial Proceeds of 2003 Bonds

-The proceeds of the 2002 Bonds are to be initially used to:
+The initial proceeds of the 2003 Bonds will be used to:

-- finance and refinance the acquisition and making of Guaranteed Loans, as discussed below, - fund a deposit to the Debt Service Reserve Fund, - fund a deposit to the Interest Account of the Debt Service Fund, and - pay costs and expenses associated with the issuance of the 2002 Bonds.
+- finance and refinance the acquisition and making of Guaranteed Loans, as discussed below, - fund a deposit to the Senior Lien Account of the Debt Service Reserve Fund, and - pay costs and expenses associated with the issuance of the 2003 Bonds.

-Guaranteed Loans are obligations acquired or to be acquired by the Corporation with funds made available by the Resolution that represent advances of money made by an Eligible Lender to or on behalf of a student attending or enrolled at an Eligible Institution, for which the payment of principal and interest is guaranteed by the Authority or another qualified Guarantee Agency, and reinsured as to principal amount and interest by the Secretary of the United States Department of Education (the "Secretary"), to the maximum extent authorized at the time of such loan under the Higher Education Act and agreements entered into by a Guarantee Agency and the Secretary pursuant to the Higher Education Act.
+Guaranteed Loans are obligations acquired or to be acquired by the Corporation with funds made available by the Resolution that represent advances of money made by an Eligible Lender to or on behalf of a student attending or enrolled at an Eligible Institution, for which the payment of principal and interest is guaranteed by the Authority or another qualified Guarantee Agency, and reinsured as to principal amount and interest by the Secretary of the United States Department of Education (the "Secretary"), to the maximum extent authorized at the time of such loan under the Higher Education Act and agreements between a Guarantee Agency and the Secretary pursuant to the Higher Education Act.